-The programs listed in this section pay for all direct educational costs, including tuition and fees, required textbooks, miscellaneous allowance and some childcare when applicable.
+The part-time funding will cover all direct educational costs, including tuition and fees, required textbooks, miscellaneous allowance and some childcare when applicable.

-Upon approval of a bursary or grant application, the student is registered in the requested course(s), or, if already registered, is reimbursed by cheque or credit card refund if applications are received within two months of the original date of registration.
+Once a bursary or grant application has been approved, you can then register in the requested course(s), or if already registered, you will be reimbursed by cheque or credit card refund as long as the application has been received within two months of the original date of registration.

 Adult Upgrading Grant (AUG)

 This provincial grant program provides funding to students enrolled in Adult Basic Education courses: Grade 10, 11, or 12 completion, ESL (English as a Second Language), or Basic Literacy.

 First-time AUG applicants may only be funded for up to two courses, and must successfully complete both courses before being concurrently funded for more than two courses.